-Turkey to heavily invest in its energy sector
+Turkey to significantly invest in its energy sector to meet rising demand and deal with its increasing energy bill

 ANKARA – Turkey is to spend US$118 billion by 2023 on its energy sector Taner Yildiz, the country's energy minister, said Friday.
 This is because the country's energy consumption is expected to double by 2023 and in order to meet this investment is needed.